JoseEscobCas/PokeApi/README.md

 - Download the code.
 - Unzip the code on your computer.
 - Open the file in your computer file browser.
-- Find the file with the name "".
+- Find the file with the name "Public_html".
+- Then open the file called "index.html" doble click.
+- Then the code must running in your localhost and visualised on your brwoser.

 ## Tech:
 0.0.1